-Diane R. Bridges, PhD, MSN, RN, CCM received her BSN from the University of Texas at Houston in 1976 where she attended on an academic scholarship.
-She received her MSN in Leadership Management from La Roche College in 2002 where she also received the Sigma Theta Tau Scholarship.
-She earned her PhD in Interprofessional Healthcare Studies from Rosalind Franklin University of Medicine and Science in 2014.
+Diane R. Bridges, PhD, MSN, RN, CCM received her BSN from the University of Texas at Houston where she attended on an academic scholarship.
+She received her MSN in Leadership Management from La Roche College where she also received the Sigma Theta Tau Scholarship.
+She earned her PhD in Interprofessional Healthcare Studies from Rosalind Franklin University of Medicine and Science.

 Dr. Bridges has been a nurse for over 30 years with experience in Obstetrics, Neonatal Nursing, Medical-Surgical Nursing, and Orthopedics.
 These positions included head nurse and management roles.
-She taught Nursing in two programs for 8 years and was Chair for the Growing Family Course at the University of Pittsburgh Medical Center St. Margaret School of Nursing.
+She taught Nursing in two programs for 8 years and was Chair for the Growing Family Course at the University of Pittsburgh Medical Center St. Margaret School Of Nursing.
 She is also a Certified Case Manager and has worked in this field in a supervisory/management capacity as well as in the private, state, and public sectors of case management.